pdf icon

 Deprovisioning devices completely removes it from management.
 In case of lost devices, devices requiring maintenance, and devices of employees who are leaving the organization, have to be removed from management.
 Such devices have to be deprovisioned.

 For workspace-managed devices, the work profile can be revoked.
-In case of fully managed devices, they can be factory reset.
-So, a different user can be assigned and managed.
+In case of fully managed devices, they can be factory reset and different user can be assigned and managed.

 How to deprovision a device?